alshanovd/smart-parking/README.md

 # SmartParking

 Smart parking application with Contributor and User modes.
+You might check the app out [here](https://smart-parking-azure.vercel.app/).

 ## Features
 - **Contributor Mode**: Upload parking plate photos, extract data using AI, and save to database.